yalmip/yalmip.github.io/_posts/2016-09-17-naninmodel.md

    NaN     0     0     0     0
 ````

 Obviously not creating the vector one would think!.
-The reason is the precedence behavior of subsasgn (which performs this assignment) in MATLAB.
+The reason is the precedence behavior of **subsasgn** (which performs this operation) in MATLAB.
 Doubles have priority, hence, the right-hand-side is cast as a double when the assignment is performed.
 The code is thus equivalent to

 ````matlab
 sdpvar x